Central Executive Committee of the Soviet Union

+The Central Executive Committee of the USSR (Центральный исполнительный комитет СССР), which may be abbreviated as the CEC (ЦИК), was the supreme governing body of the USSR in between sessions of the All-Union Congress of Soviets from 1922 to 1938.
+The Central Executive Committee elected the Presidium, which, like its parent body, was the delegated governing authority when the other was not in session.
+The chairman of the Presidium, served as the ceremonial head of state of the USSR.
+The Central Executive Committee also elected the Council of People's Commissars which was its executive and administrative organ.
+The Central Executive Committee of the USSR was established in 1922 by the First All-Union Congress of Soviets, and was replaced by the Presidium of the Supreme Soviet in 1938.

-Initially the Committee consisted of four members, after 1925 there were seven.
-The Kazakh and Kirghiz SSRs were created in 1936 and did not have representatives in the Committee, as it dissolved just two years later.
+Initially the committee had four co-chairs, after 1925 there were seven.
+The Kazakh and Kirghiz SSRs were created in 1936 and did not have co-chairs in the committee, as it dissolved just two years later.

 Description

-The Central Executive Committee was created with adoption of the Treaty on the Creation of the USSR in December of 1922.
-The Central Executive Committee was elected by the Congress of Soviet to govern on its behalf whenever the Congress of Soviets was not in session.
+The Central Executive Committee was created with the adoption of the Treaty on the Creation of the USSR in December 1922.
+The Central Executive Committee was elected by the Congress of Soviets to govern on its behalf whenever the Congress of Soviets was not in session.
 The Central Executive Committee was convened by the Presidium of the Central Executive Committee, which was elected by the Central Executive Committee to govern on its behalf whenever it was not in session.

-By the 1924 Soviet Constitution, the Central Executive Committee comprised two chambers: the Soviet of the Union (delegates elected broadly) and the Soviet of Nationalities (delegates elected regionally).
-At the constituent republic level there operated a Central Executive Committee in each of the federal republics:
+The Central Executive Committee of the USSR should not be confused with the Central Executive Committees that operated in each of the Soviet Union's constituent republics.
+These were: